How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Now, let’s take a closer look at what each of these emails might look like and what kind of content you should include.

-Email #1: Demonstrate Your Value (Why Should Your Subscribers Care?)
+VACUUM Email Formula #1: Demonstrate Your Value (Why Should Your Subscribers Care?)

 Your very first email should aim to provide value to your subscribers.

-So put the salesman hat back on the hook for a while.
-Because more than anything else, you want to reassure them that they made the right choice, not that they’re just going to see a barrage of sales pitches.
+So put your salesman hat back on the hook for a while.
+Because more than anything else, you want to reassure your leads that they made the right choice, not that they’re just going to see a barrage of sales pitches.

 After all, many have just opted into your newsletter or have just heard about you through your lead magnet.